MoraGames/clocky/README.md

 **Reduce the necessity of an external utility:**
 - Make effects counters decrease during the day in both reset message and /list command.
+- Show the amount of remaining available points in the day
+- Show the remaining neccessary participations/wins to obtain the daily hint/streak bonuses

 **Other:**
 - ~~Rewrite the entire message entity parser~~